gravestench/dark-magic/pkg/services/cacheManager/README.md

 # Cache Manager
-The purpose of this [runtime](https://github.com/gravestench/runtime) service is to provide a generic caching implementation, and an integration interface for cache initialization.
+The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a generic caching implementation, and an integration interface for cache initialization.

 ## Dependencies
-There are no runtime dependencies on other services.
+There are no servicemesh dependencies on other services.

 ## Integration with other services